 Nusser's prior research focused on survey statistics and methodology for land-based and population-based surveys, including sampling and estimation for longitudinal natural resource surveys, measurement error models for dietary intake and physical activity data, and geospatial methods for sample frame listing and natural resource surveys.
 Nusser directed statistics and methodology research and development for the annual USDA National Resources Inventory (NRI) program for 22 years through her affiliation with CSSM.

-Nusser is a fellow of the American Statistical Association, an elected member of the International Statistical Institute, and has served on numerous scientific panels, advisory committees and governing boards.
+Nusser is a fellow of the American Association for the Advancement of Science, American Statistical Association, an elected member of the International Statistical Institute, fellow of the American Association for the Advancement of Science and has served on numerous scientific panels, advisory committees and governing boards.